robseb/socfpgaPlatformGenerator/README.md

     The script will progress the data inside the partition folders by compiling the *Linux Device Tree*, the u-boot script and will display the partition sizes for the entire image partition of the bootable image file.
-    In case the *u-boot* is configured to write the FPGA configuration the script will generate the depending FPGA configuration file.
+    In case the *u-boot* is configured to write the FPGA Configuration the script will generate the depending FPGA configuration file.
 This is only possible if no unlicensed IP is available inside the *Intel Quartus Prime FPGA* Project.
     For instance Quartus Prime projects containing an *Intel NIOS II* Soft-Core processor can not be generated.
     Then it is possible to copy another FPGA configuration file to the image partition folder (*No.1 vfat*).